The smallest singular value of a shifted $d$-regular random square matrix: Bounds for essentially non-constant vectors and completing the proof of the main theorem

 Further, assume that $\WW$ is a complex matrix such that the event $\Event_{\ref{s: quantitative}}=\Event_{\ref{s: quantitative}}(\WW,\kappa,\rho,\delta)$ has probability at least $1-1/n^2$.
 Then

 \end{theor}

 One can describe the structure of the above theorem as follows: provided that for a random matrix $M$ uniformly distributed in $\Mc$, vectors ``close'' to the kernel of $M$ are unstructured (i.e., not almost constant), the smallest singular value of $M$ is at least $\kappa$ with large probability (later we choose $\kappa$ to be a (negative) constant power of $n$).
-Theorem~\ref{th-ssv} should be compared with recent results of \cite{Cook-circ,BCZ} which were already discussed in the introduction.
-Note that the high-level structure of the theorem is similar to \cite[Lemma~6.2]{Cook-circ}, where invertibility properties of the random matrix are also derived conditioned on a ``good'' event which encapsulates properties of ``almost null'' vectors of the matrix.
-At the same time, technical details of both proofs are in many respects different.
+Theorem~\ref{th-ssv} should be compared with the recent results of \cite{Cook-circ,BCZ} discussed in the introduction.
+The high-level structure of the theorem is in many respects similar to \cite[Lemmas~6.2, 6.3]{Cook-circ}, where invertibility properties of the random matrix are also derived conditioned on a ``good'' event which encapsulates properties of ``almost null'' vectors of the matrix.
+In \cite{Cook-circ}, the linear spans of the matrix rows of $M$ are studied with the help of an auxiliary collection of random vectors (denoted as $u^{(i_1,i_2)}$), which are defined on a certain ``good'' event, are measurable with respect to the sigma-algebra generated by the submatrix $M^{i_1i_2}$ and possess several specific structural properties (see \cite[Definition~6.1]{Cook-circ}).
+Estimates of the smallest singular value are then reduced to bounding the inner product of $u^{(i_1,i_2)}$ with the difference of $i_1$-st and $i_2$-nd rows, for all pairs of indices $i_1,i_2$ \cite[Lemma~6.2]{Cook-circ}.
+Existence of such random vectors $u^{(i_1,i_2)}$ is verified in \cite{Cook-circ} by considering the singular vectors of matrices $M$ corresponding to their smallest singular value.
+This creates an additional level of abstraction, which we avoid in this paper by studying the singular vectors directly.
+More specifically, given a class of matrices in $\Mc$ sharing the same $(n-2)\times n$ submatrix, we first choose a singular vector corresponding to a matrix with a small $s_n$, then we use it for all matrices in the class to study invertibility (see Lemma~\ref{l:H3}).

+Our intention was to extract a linear algebraic part of the argument which is independent of the particular model of randomness and to present it in a self-contained way (see Subsection~\ref{subs: srrsqm} below).
+Estimates for the smallest singular value are connected to distance estimates involving {\it pairs} of rows rather than the distance of a single row to the span of the remaining rows (see \cite[Lemma 3.5]{RV}).
+We expect that those linear-algebraic arguments may be used in other random models of matrices with fixed row- or columns-sums.
+The relations of Subsection~\ref{subs: srrsqm} are not explicitly given in \cite{Cook-circ}, although proofs of our lemmas use arguments similar to those empoyed in \cite[Lemma~6.2]{Cook-circ}, as well as in \cite{RV}.